alagiesellu/java-crab-orm/DOCUMENTATION.md

 to a BigchainDB through it's API as a blockchain transactions.

 ## Record Structure on The BigchainDB
+In BigchainDB every transaction have a unique ID which this API will also use as the ID of a record.
 ```json
 {
     "asset": {